algbio/SBWT/README.md

 # Acknowledgements

-The command-line parsing and the gzip support are implemented using the header-only libraries [cxxopts](https://github.com/jarro2783/cxxopts) and [zstr](https://github.com/mateidavid/zstr) respectively.
+The command-line parsing and the gzip support are implemented using [cxxopts](https://github.com/jarro2783/cxxopts) and [zstr](https://github.com/mateidavid/zstr) respectively.